- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Use prayer or other types of spiritual support.
+- Use prayer, meditation, or other types of spiritual support.

 - Try deep breathing and relaxation exercises several times a day.
 (For example, close your eyes, breathe deeply, focus on each body part, and relax it, starting with your toes and working up to your head.
 When you’re relaxed, imagine yourself in a pleasant place, such as a breezy beach or a sunny meadow.)